-Derek is Professor of Composition at Berklee College of Music and currently teaches courses in electronic music, theory, counterpoint, composition, modern music music history at Berklee College of Music and Boston Conservatory.
+Derek is Professor of Composition at Berklee College of Music and currently teaches courses in electronic music, theory, counterpoint, composition, modern music music history at Berklee College and Boston Conservatory.
 He was Visiting Associate Professor at Brandeis University for the Fall, 2016 semester, and Boston Conservatory for the 2016-17 academic year.
 He has additional past visiting appointments at Brown University, Brandeis University, Wheaton College, Central Connecticut University and Northeastern University.
 He has degrees in composition / theory classical, guitar performance and teaching, earned his PhD in Composition / Theory from Brandeis University in 2007.
 Major teachers include David Rakowski, Eric Chasalow, Martin Boykan, Yehudi Wyner and John Melby.
 His dissertation on Schoenberg’s Piano Concerto (op.
 42) is now published by Verlag, D.M.